aptiko/naturebank/README.md

 Acknowledgements
 ----------------
-NatureBank is based on Filotis developed between 2005-2015 by the National Technical University of Athens.
+NatureBank is based on Filotis, a database for the natural environment of Greece, developed between 2005-2015 by the National Technical University of Athens.
 Main authors of Filotis are Anthony Christophides and Stefanos Kozanis.
 Theodore Kargas was the main author of the initial version of Filotis.
 Authors of NatureBank are Antonis Christophides, George Karavokiros and Antonis Koukouvinos.